wind-m05/wind-m05.github.io/_posts/2022-11-14-Nonlinear-dynamics-Analysis-Immune-system.md

 \end{array}\right)
 $$

-serves as a Lyapanov function to prove stability of the fixed point $$E^*_3$$ under condition 3.
-Since the Jacobian matrix is computed in question 3, the system can be seen as a linear autonomous system $\dot{\xi}=A\xi$ .
-Where $\xi$ is the perturbation around the fixed point $E^*_3$ given by $\xi = x - x^*$.
-The suitable value of P can now be solved using convex optimization techniques.
+serves as a Lyapanov function to prove stability of the fixed point $$E^*_3$$ under condition 3.The suitable value of P can now be solved using convex optimization techniques.
 For this reason, a mathematical optimization toolbox in Matlab called Yalmip is used to solve semidefinite programming problems using Mosek as a mathematical solver.
 To following constraints are considered:

 - $P=P^{\top}\succ 0$
 - $A^{\top} P + P A \prec 0$